thiren/angular-seed/docs/file-appendix.md

 [EditorConfig](http://editorconfig.org/) is a file format and collection of text editor plugins for maintaining consistent coding styles between different editors and IDEs.

+## bower.json

+A [bower.json](https://docs.npmjs.com/files/package.json) file is used to specify project front-end dependencies from [bower](https://bower.io/).
+When you run `bower install`, `bower.json` is read to discover what packages need to be installed.

+`bower.json` can also contain other metadata such as a project description, version, license and configuration information.

 ## gulpfile.js

 [Gulp](http://gulpjs.com) is a streaming build system that allows you to automate tedious development tasks.
 Compared with other build systems, such as Grunt, gulp uses Node.js streams as a means to automate tasks, thereby removing the need to create intermediate files when transforming source files.